This post may contain affiliate links. Please read our disclosure policy.

 Since this copycat Crumbl sugar cookie recipe uses softened butter, here are a few tips to soften your butter quickly.

-- Microwave and water method- Microwave a cup of water for 1-2 minutes or until really hot.
-Place your butter on a plate then remove the hot water from the microwave and place the plate of butter in there.
+• Microwave and water method- Microwave a cup of water for 1-2 minutes or until really hot.
+Place your butter on a plate, then remove the hot water from the microwave and place the plate of butter in there.
 Quickly close the microwave door and let it sit there for 10 minutes to soften.

-- Grating method- Grate the cold butter with a cheese grater and let it sit for a few minutes to soften.
+• Grating method- Grate the cold butter with a cheese grater and let it sit for a few minutes to soften.

 Variations and substitutions

-- If you don’t love almond extract just use more vanilla instead.
+• If you don’t love almond extract, just use more vanilla instead.
 It will still be super delicious and rich without that almond flavoring.

-This is how you can make your own Crumbl sugar cookies at home too!
+This is how you can make your own chilled Crumbl sugar cookies at home too!
 Make sure to scroll down to the recipe card for the full detailed instructions!.

 What size scoop does Crumbl use?

-For these copycat crumbl cookies we are using a large cookie scooper which holds about 1/4 cup of cookie dough or about 4 tbsp of cookie dough.
+For these copycat Crumbl cookies, we are using a large cookie scooper, which holds about 1/4 cup or 4 tbsp of cookie dough.

-Of course, you can make them even bigger if you’re trying to somewhat Crumbl does.
+Of course, you can make them even bigger if you’re trying to somewhat mimic Crumbl.
 Their scoops hold about 1/3-1/2 cup of cookie dough, making these HUGE cookies!

-Make the pink almond frosting
+Make the Crumbl pink frosting recipe

-- Cream the butter, powdered sugar, and almond extract until combined.
+1. Cream the butter, powdered sugar, and almond extract until combined.

-- Mix in the heavy cream and beat on medium speed until light and fluffy.
+2. Mix in the heavy cream and beat on medium speed until light and fluffy.

-- Frost the cookies generously and enjoy!
+4. Frost the cookies generously and enjoy!

 How much do Crumbl cookies cost?

-How to store these frosted sugar cookies?
+How should I store Crumbl sugar cookies?

-These sugar cookies can be stored in an airtight container in the fridge for up to a week or in an air-tight container in the freezer for up to 2 months.
+Store in an airtight container in the fridge for up to 1 week, or freeze up to 2 months.
+Chill before serving for the authentic Crumbl texture.

-Can I make Gluten Free Crumbl sugar cookies?
+Can I make Gluten Free copycat Crumbl recipe?

 How many cookies should I bake per pan?

-Depending on the size of your baking sheet you can either do 6 for the large baking sheets or 2 for the smaller ones.
-Also, these cookies don’t spread too much but they still need some room to expand slightly and allow the heat to circulate properly.
+Depending on the size of your baking sheet, you can either do 6 for the large baking sheets or 2 for the smaller ones.
+Also, these cookies don’t spread too much, but they still need some room to expand slightly and allow the heat to circulate properly.

 Giant chilled CRUMBL sugar cookies